heykayla/my-writing/README.md

 # Technical-Writing-Portfolio
- A repository to store and manage my technical writing work.
+This repository contains a portfolio of all of my technical writing work.